Raw Food Diet: Types, Benefits, How to Follow, Risks and FAQs

 • helping you maintain a healthy body weight

 Depending on the exact type you choose to follow, raw food diets can include far more than just fresh produce.
 In addition to raw fruits and vegetables, you might consume fish, sea vegetables, fermented foods, sprouted grains, nuts, seeds, eggs, and even some meat and raw dairy products.
-(2)

 The thing that ties various raw food diets together is that generally no foods that have been pasteurized, homogenized, or produced with the use of synthetic pesticides, chemical fertilizers, industrial solvents or chemical food additives are included.
-This means avoiding, or at least greatly reducing, most popular packaged and processed foods sold in the grocery store like breads, bottled condiments, cereals, crackers, cheese, refined oils and processed meats.
+This means avoiding, or at least greatly reducing, most popular packaged and processed foods sold in the grocery store, like breads, bottled condiments, cereals, crackers, cheese, refined oils and processed meats.

-It can be hard to transition from the diet you currently eat to one with more raw foods — especially if you currently think you “don’t like” raw fruits and vegetables much, which are definitely a major proponent of a raw food diet.
+It can be hard to transition from the diet you currently eat to one with more raw foods, especially if you currently think you “don’t like” raw fruits and vegetables much, which are definitely a major proponent of a raw food diet.
 If you’re skeptical of raw food diets and worried about whether or not you can tolerate eating more raw foods, remember that it’s all about taking small steps.
-There’s no need to completely make over your diet overnight.
-In fact, you’ll likely maintain a healthier way of eating when you transition things slowly.

 Studies show the more you rush into a new way of eating and the more you consider it just a quick-fix “diet,” the likelier you are to gain any weight you’ve lost back and to give up, which only sabotages your efforts.
-Plus, adding in more high-fiber foods and raw foods slowly might mean you experience less digestive problems and cravings, which can happen when you change up what you normally eat.
+Plus, adding in more high-fiber foods and raw foods slowly might mean you experience fewer digestive problems and cravings, which can happen when you change up what you normally eat.

 Benefits

-While you might think otherwise, cooked foods are usually harder to digest than raw foods, plus cooking nutrient-dense foods tends to destabilize some of their valuable enzymes and destroy certain antioxidants and vitamins.
+We can all afford to eat a healthier diet (such as a macrobiotic diet) with more raw fruits and vegetables, and here’s the primary reasons why: While you might think otherwise, cooked foods are usually harder to digest than raw foods.
+Plus, cooking nutrient-dense foods tends to destabilize some of their valuable enzymes and destroy certain antioxidants and vitamins.

 Let’s first take a look at how enzymes in foods are impacted when they’re cooked.

-There’s some debate over this topic, but many experts feel that foods heated over about 112 degrees Fahrenheit retain less vital enzymes.
+There’s some debate over this topic, but many experts feel that foods heated over about 112 degrees Fahrenheit retain fewer vital enzymes.
 Digestive enzymes are used by the body to break down foods to smaller and more operable nutritional units.
-This point shouldn’t be overlooked, because it’s not only how many nutrients a food has to offer that matters, but how we are actually able to absorb these nutrients.
-(6)

 Within the human body, the pancreas and other cells produce enzymes to help with digestion (called endogenous enzymes) while raw foods also supply some enzymes (called exogenous enzymes).
 The greater our intake of exogenous enzymes, the easier time we have fully digesting nutrients without overly taxing our systems.